bobo-k2/rmrk2-ink-examples/README.md

 ```

 ### UI
-Under `/projects/ui` you can find simple Vue app to display the NFT previously built
+Under `/projects/ui2` you can find simple Vue app to display, equip, unequip the NFT previously built

 ![Chunky](chunky.png)

 Update contract addresses in `useNft.ts` with the ones got from the script output.

 Navigate to the folder above and execute
-`yarn dev`
+`yarn serve`

-Open local page (most likely `http://127.0.0.1:5173/`) in web browser to display the NFT.
+Open local page (most likely `http://localhost:8080/`) in web browser to display the NFT.